 - The New York Times

-App upgrades are more manageable when you have the same codebase for iOS, Android, and the web.
+App upgrades are more manageable when you have the same codebase for all platforms i.e. iOS, Android, and the web.
 Backend updates are also only released once per upgrade.
-Backend updates are also only released once per upgrade.
-When there are separate developers responsible for each platform (like in native development), this reduces the risk of synchronization difficulties because different development teams handle them.
+When there are separate developers responsible for each platform (like in native development), the risk of synchronization difficulties arises because different development teams handle them.

 Good app performance

-Flutter's performance, while not yet comparable to natively developed apps, is still quite good in most situations.
-However, whereas Flutter apps may not yet be as fast or responsive as native apps, they are nevertheless quick and responsive.
+Flutter performance, while not yet comparable to native developed apps, is still quite good in most situations.

-With tens of millions of users, companies like Tencent or Google have many people satisfied with the apps' experiences.
+With tens of millions of users, companies like Tencent or Google have many people satisfied with their Flutter apps' experience.
 If performance were a concern, well-known brands would not incorporate Flutter in their technology stacks.